Mileva Marić: Biography

 She sat for the intermediate diploma examinations in 1899, one year later than the other students in her group.
 Her grade average of 5.05 (scale 1–6) placed her fifth out of the six students taking the examinations that year.
-(Einstein had come top of the previous year's candidates with a grade average of 5.7) Marić's grade in physics was 5.5 (the same as Einstein's).
+Marić's grade in physics was 5.5 (the same as Einstein's).
 In 1900, she failed the final teaching diploma examinations with a grade average of 4.00, having obtained only grade 2.5 in the mathematics component (theory of functions).
-Einstein passed the exam in fourth place with a grade average of 4.91.

-Marić's academic career was disrupted in May 1901 on a short holiday in Italy when she became pregnant by Einstein.
+Marić's academic career was disrupted when she became pregnant by Einstein on a short holiday in Italy in May 1901.
 When three months pregnant, she resat the diploma examination, but failed for the second time without improving her grade.
-She discontinued work on her diploma dissertation that she had hoped to develop into a PhD thesis under the supervision of the physics professor Heinrich Weber.
+She discontinued work on her diploma dissertation that she had hoped to develop into a PhD thesis under the supervision of the physics professor Heinrich Weber and returned home to Serbia to birth and care for their daughter.

-She went to Novi Sad, where her daughter was born in 1902, probably in January.
-The girl was referred to in correspondence between the couple as Hansel before she was born and Lieserl after.
-At the age of one year, Lieserl suffered from scarlet fever from which she retained permanent damage.
-Some sources say Lieserl died soon after in 1903, but others suggest she was put up for adoption in Serbia.

 Debate over collaboration with Einstein

-The question whether (and if so, to what extent) Marić contributed to Albert Einstein's early work, and to the Annus Mirabilis Papers in particular, is a subject of debate.
+The question whether (and if so, to what extent) Marić contributed to Albert Einstein's early work, and to the annus mirabilis papers in particular, is a subject of debate.
 Many historians of physics argue that she made no significant scientific contribution, while others suggest that she was a supportive companion in science and may have helped him materially in his research, and there is also a possibility of them developing the scientific concepts together when they were still students.